Drugs: Adding User Reviews

 Qualitative test (in-person study)

-Initially I did competitive analysis, along with quantitative research, which involved visitors of Healthline.com filling out a survey of what they found valuable in drug reviews by their peers.
+Initially I did competitive analysis of other websites with drug reviews.
+I also performed quantitative research, which involved visitors of Healthline.com filling out a survey of what they found valuable in drug reviews by their peers.

 During this process, I considered questions such as: